The Ocean Race: History

-Seventeen yachts and 167 crew started the first race of 27,500 nmi, which began from Portsmouth, United Kingdom on 8 September 1973.
+Seventeen yachts and 167 crew started the first race of 27,500 nmi, which began from Portsmouth, United Kingdom, on 8 September 1973.
 Approximately 3000 spectator boats set out to witness the historic start.
-The first race was won by Mexican amateur Ramon Carlin in a Swan 65 yacht, Sayula II.
+The first race was won by Mexican amateur Ramón Carlín in a Swan 65 yacht, Sayula II.
 Sayula II was followed by Adventure, Grand Louis and Kriter.

 The original course was designed to follow the route of the square riggers, which had carried cargo around the world during the 19th Century.

-From 2001 the ownership of the race was taken over by Volvo and Volvo Cars and the race was renamed the ‘Volvo Ocean Race’.
+From 2001 the ownership of the race was taken over by Volvo and Volvo Cars and the race was renamed the 'Volvo Ocean Race'.
 Stopover ports were added in Germany, France, and Sweden being Volvo's three biggest car markets in Europe.

 Winning the race does not attract a cash prize, as the feat of competing is presented as sufficient reward.

 Many of the crew in the Volvo Ocean Race race crew other professional teams in other high-profile events, such as the Olympic Games, Sydney to Hobart Yacht Race, the America's Cup, or the Fastnet Race.

 The worst weather conditions are usually encountered in the Southern Ocean where waves sometimes top 150 ft and winds can reach 70 kn.

 The 2017–18 race covered 45,000 nautical miles, which is the longest route in its history.